Last updated: Thursday, December 20th, 2018.

 In the spirit of Continuous Quality Improvement, our web content and resources are updated on an ongoing basis.
 If you find any inaccuracies, omissions, wrong numbers, or have any suggestions to make this website more useful, please contact Jonathan Gates, Communications and Events Coordinator by using our contact form, calling (503) 230-1951 ext.
 302, or emailing [email protected].

 Survivors of violence and abuse

-If you have experienced or are currently experiencing domestic violence, sexual abuse and/or stalking, we strongly urge you to use a safer computer to access this website (safer = cannot be accessed by your abuser).
+If you have experienced or are currently experiencing domestic violence, sexual abuse and/or stalking, we strongly urge you to use a safer computer to access this website (safer = cannot be accessed or monitored by your abuser).

 What personal information do we collect from the people that visit our blog, website or app?